Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders

-Although, measurement of both the FB and LR asymmetries at the ILC can discriminate $Z^{\prime}$ interaction for $U(1)_R$ model from other $U(1)$ extended models such as $U(1)_{B-L}$ model, it is needless to mention that the LR asymmetry provides much more better sensitivity than the FB asymmetry in our case.
+Although, measurement of both the FB and LR asymmetries at the ILC can discriminate $Z^{\prime}$ interaction for $U(1)_R$ model from other $U(1)$ extended models such as $U(1)_{B-L}$ model, it is needless to mention that the LR asymmetry provides much better sensitivity than the FB asymmetry in our case.
 In Fig. \ref{fin1}, we have shown the survived parameter space in $M_{Z^{\prime}} - g_R$ plane satisfying all existing bounds and which can be probed at the ILC in future by looking at LR asymmetry strength.
-Green and yellow shaded zone correspond to sensitivity confidence level 1$\sigma$ and 2$\sigma$ by measuring LR asymmetry for $U(1)_R$ extended model at the ILC.
-For higher mass $Z^{\prime}$ (above $\sim$ 10 TeV) boson, it is too heavy to directly produce and probe at the LHC looking at prompt di-lepton signature.
-On the other hand, ILC can probe the heavy $Z^{\prime}$ effective interaction and LR asymmetry can pin down/distinguish our $U(1)_R$ model from other existing $U(1)$ extended model for a lrage region parameter space.
-Thus, $Z^{\prime}$ search at the ILC would help identifying the origin of $Z^{\prime}$ boson as well as to extend the $Z^{\prime}$ discovery reach following effective interaction.
+Green and yellow shaded zones correspond to sensitivity confidence levels 1$\sigma$ and 2$\sigma$ by measuring LR asymmetry for $U(1)_R$ extended model at the ILC.
+For higher $Z^{\prime}$ mass (above $\sim$ 10 TeV), it is too heavy to directly produce and probe at the LHC looking at prompt di-lepton signature.
+On the other hand, ILC can probe the heavy $Z^{\prime}$ effective interaction and LR asymmetry can pin down/distinguish our $U(1)_R$ model from other existing $U(1)$ extended model for a large region of the parameter space.
+Thus, $Z^{\prime}$ search at the ILC would help to identify the origin of $Z^{\prime}$ boson as well as to extend the $Z^{\prime}$ discovery reach following effective interaction.